nhalstead/circleci_build_watcher/README.md

 This tool supports using multiple circle CI accounts/token for when you have many organizations you need to watch builds on.

+## Limitations

+This will currently setup to show ONLY the latest build in the past 4 hours, in addition to the last 4 builds from each source listed.
+All sorted by the `start_time` (no defined use from CircleCI but resolved to be the start time of the given build).

 ## How to start

 At this point no releases are available so your only option is to clone the source code from github.